unlessgames/xrnx/src/docs/observables_and_preferences.md

 This allows you to create more complex documents.
 Have a look at the complete [Document API](https://github.com/renoise/definitions/blob/main/library/renoise/document.lua) for more info and details about what else you can load/store this way.

 > Note: This time we also included type annotations (like `---@class RandomizerToolPreferences`).
-These can help you with development but they aren't strictly necessary to use.
+These can help you with development but they aren't strictly necessary.
 You can read more about how to use them at the [LuaLS website](https://luals.github.io/).